granade-io/pluscoder/PROJECT_OVERVIEW.md

 12. LLM input/output logging to file
     - Captures all interactions with LLM models for analysis and debugging

+13. Command execution feature
+    - Allows agents to execute system commands
+    - Enhances agents' ability to interact with the development environment
+    - Supports project setup, dependency management, and other development tasks

 ## Technology Stack
 - Primary Language: Python
 - Key Libraries: Langchain, LangGraph